haoking/SwiftyUI/README.md

 - [x] UI loading thread-safe
 - [x] Block-Package to more easy to use
 - [x] Easy and simple to use, all APIs are same to system APIs
-- [x] ThreadPool auto manage threads depends on active CPUs, and autorelease Runloop inside
+- [x] SwiftyThreadPool auto manage threads depends on active CPUs, and autorelease Runloop inside
-- [x] Promise is a lightweight version of PromiseKit, based partially on Javascript's A+ spec, depends on ThreadPool, an interesting feature is that it can `then` on both main thread and background in one Promise.
+- [x] SwiftyPromise is a lightweight version of PromiseKit, based partially on Javascript's A+ spec, depends on ThreadPool, an interesting feature is that it can `then` on both main thread and background in one Promise.

 ## Requirements